Tom-Tee/mad-events/README.md

 ![UI - Create Event](docs/create_event.png)

-5 - You can create a speaker with `CREATE SPEAKER name`,see below.
+5 - You can create a speaker with `CREATE SPEAKER speaker_name`,see below.
 Please note that the speaker must be in snake_case if it more than two words.

 ![UI - Create Event](docs/create_speaker.png)

 6 - You can create a talk with the correct formatting `CREATE TALK event_name 'talk_name' 7:30am 8:00am speaker_name`.
-Please note that the talk name must have apostrophe around them and the speaker and event must already be created.
+Please note that the talk name must have apostrophe around it and the speaker and event must already be created (see below).
 You can also use 15:00 or 3pm time.
-Feel free to get one of these wrong when creating the string.
-Have a look what happens!
-See below:
+Feel free to get one of these wrong when creating the string and have a look what happens!

 ![UI - Create Talk](docs/create_talk.png)